i42output/halting-problem/README.txt

-If the non-halting branch is determined to halt AND the halting branch is determined to not halt then pathology is detected and reported via a sNaP (signaling Not a Program) signal (analogous to IEE754's sNaN (signaling Not a Number) signal)
+If the non-halting branch is determined to halt AND the halting branch is determined to not halt then pathology is detected and reported via a sNaP (signaling Not a Program) signal (analogous to IEEE 754's sNaN (signaling Not a Number) signal)

 If EITHER branch is determined to be correctly decided then that will